typpo/mjml-chartjs/README.md

 ### No interactivity (animations or tooltips)

 This package works by rendering your Chart.js chart as an image.
 This means it is not psosible to retain interactive chart features such as animations or tooltips.

+## Hosting

+By default, this component uses the public [QuickChart](https://quickchart.io) web service to render charts, but you can use the `host` attribute to point to your own chart renderer.